tyongo/ngs-variant-calling-mini-pipeline/README.md

 Variant calling to identify indels and SNPs

 ## Methods
-Bullet list of the pipeline / approach.
-Reference Indexing with BWA
+ * Reference Indexing with BWA
-Read Alignment with BWA-MEM
+ * Read Alignment with BWA-MEM
-Convert to BAM Format with Samtools
+ * Convert to BAM Format with Samtools
-Sort BAM File with Samtools
+ * Sort BAM File with Samtools
-Index BAM File with Samtools
+ * Index BAM File with Samtools
-Variant Discovery with Freebayes
+ * Variant Discovery with Freebayes
-Visualisation of VCF and indexed BAM file with IGV
+ * Visualisation of VCF and indexed BAM file with IGV

 ## Results